|What is Allegan County Resource Recovery?|

 - Select Recycling Events from the menu for information on scheduled events.

-- You can use your Resource Recovery Card and go to the Salem Twp Transfer Station or the Allied (Hamilton) Recycling Station.
+- You can use your Resource Recovery Card and go to the Salem Twp Transfer Station, Allied (Hamilton) Recycling Station, or Broken Arrow.
 Select Recycling Depots on the menu for more information about this service.

 |I have tires that I want to recycle, where can I bring them?|